Laura Georges: Lyon

 Following the conclusion of her amateur career, Georges returned to France to join Olympique Lyonnais.
 In her first season with the club, she was penciled in as a starter featuring in 18 matches as Lyon finished the season as champions after going undefeated.
 Georges was also influential in the team's Challenge de France campaign featuring in all four matches, including the final, which Lyon won, defeating her former club Paris Saint-Germain 3–0.
 In the 2008–09 season, Lyon were again crowned champions.
 In the season, Georges scored her first career goal for Lyon in the opening league match of the season against Paris Saint-Germain.
 She also helped the club reach the semi-finals in both the domestic cup and UEFA Women's Cup.

 Following the departure of veterans Camille Abily and Sonia Bompastor to the WPS, Georges was handed the captaincy by coach Farid Benstiti for the 2009–10.
 She played in 16 league matches as Lyon were declared champions for the fourth consecutive season.
 In Europe, Georges was a part of the Lyon team that reached the 2010 UEFA Women's Champions League Final.
 The team, however, lost 7–6 on penalties to German club Turbine Potsdam.
 In the next season, despite the return of Abily and Bompastor, Georges remained captain and displayed her leadership by leading Lyon to victory in the UEFA Women's Champions League Final.

 Paris Saint-Germain

 In July 2013, she signed with PSG.

-FC Bayern Munich
+Bayern Munich

-On 8 January she moved to FC Bayern Munich.
+On 8 January 2018 she moved to Bayern Munich.
+At the end of May 2018, the 33-year-old ended her long, successful career.

 International career

 Georges made her international debut for France on 26 September 2001 in a match against the Netherlands at the age of 17.
 She was a part of France's 2003 World Cup squad and also participated in the 2005 UEFA Women's Championship.
-As of total, she won 188 caps and scored six goals for the national team.
+As of total, she won 188 caps and scored seven goals for the national team.